soxueren/atsd/administration/compaction/atsd.md

 ## Compression Algorithms

-The storage efficiency in ATSD is a product of standard compressions algorithms such as GZIP or LZO and built-in codec.
-For the purpose of this test, the standard algorithm is set to GZIP (default value) and the ATSD codec is enabled.
+The storage efficiency in ATSD is a product of standard compressions algorithms such as GZIP or LZO and built-in codecs.
+For the purpose of this test, the compression algorithm is set to GZIP and the default ATSD codec is enabled.

 ## Executing Tests